-- PEO-1: To provide students with a solid foundation in mathematics and computing fundamentals required to analyse, apply, solve real time problems and pursue higher studies & research. - PEO-2: To provide technical knowledge in various programming languages and train them to comprehend, analyse, design and create innovative computing solutions for real time problems. - PEO-3: To prepare the students for a prolific career in IT and inculcate an urge for self-learning by providing an ambient environment to improve personality, excellence, leadership and spiritual values inall activities throughout the career. - PEO-4: To foster and provide a social environment which molds the students to become professionally enriched with communication, technical and innovative skills to meet the dynamic needs of industry and society.
+- PEO1 Exhibit solid foundation in mathematics and computing fundamentals required to analyze and solve computing problems and to pursue research and higher studies. - PEO2 Demonstrate technical expertise in various programming languages and the capability to comprehend, analyze, design and create innovative computing solutions for real time problems. - PEO3 Possess the ability required for a promising career in IT and reflect an urge for self-learning; engage in lifelong learning to improve their personality, excellence and leadership qualities. - PEO4 Communicate effectively, reflect the technical and innovative skills required to meet the dynamic needs of the industry and society.